darbhakiran/mft-cloud/mft-kubernetes/Readme.md

 3. Find and replace **src** with **dest**.
 4. All the other settings would remain same for destination agent.

 A copy of these deployment files is provided as part of the repository files, which you can download and use.
+These files are sample files and can be updated based on your environment.

 ###### Apply the deployment on your Kubernetes cluster
 1. Run following command to create the MFT Agent deployment
     ```
-    kubectl create -f mft_agentredit_Deployment-src.yaml
+    kubectl create -f filepath/mft_agentredit_Deployment-src.yaml
     ```
 2. Check if the deployment is successful and pod is in running state.
 Run the below command with few seconds gap until you find the pod status to be running
     ```